-Before we are able to proceed with both the tensor product and the direct sum, it helps with familiarity to split the measure into two operations.
+Before we are able to proceed with both the tensor product and the direct sum, we can capitalize on pre-existing familiarity by splitting the measure into two operations.

 We begin by splitting the probability measure into a first step, which is linear with respect to a 'probability amplitude', and a second which connects the amplitude to the probability.
 We thus write the probability measure as: